 Logging in & automatic emails from BoxLeague: At the start (and end) of a league you will receive an email from BoxLeague.
 Login using your username & password and click on ‘Standings’ to see the details of your opponents.
 Player(s) order is initially by surname, until you have a results history.

 League duration & next updates: The leagues run throughout the year.
-The duration of each round is typically 6 weeks but may be extended to accommodate the Tournament and holidays.
-As of Sept 2021 the (MSTBL) comprises more than 70 players in 11 divisions.
+The duration of each round is typically 6 weeks but will be extended to accommodate the Tournament, the Winter weather and holidays.
+As of October 2021 the MSTBL comprises 70 players in 11 divisions and the DTBL comprises 23 pairs in 4 divisions.
 Record scores by 6 pm on the last day of the round.
 For projected BoxLeague round update dates see the Events Calendar page.

 For further information please contact the MSTBL & DTBL administrator via the contacts page.